Routing-Miniproject/Routing/userREADME.md

 ```
 # How to run the testcases

-After compiling, a set of operations list appears which prompts you to enter an operation code of to your choice.
+After compiling, a set of operations list appears which prompts you to enter an operation code of your choice.

 On choosing an operation code: